Ry3nG/PTA-Solution/README.md

-# PAT-Solution
+# PTA-Solution
-My solution to the PAT platform
+My solution to the PTA platform
 ### PAT 乙级（1001 to 1110）
 | Number | URL | Solution |
 | ------ | ------ | ------ |